denisgriaznov/DonkeyCarAutopilot/README.md

 ## PPO

 Since the first example used a very simple policy of the relationship between exploitation and exploitation (epsilon gradually decreased and represented the probability of an exploitation step), let's try using PPO.
+This is a more adaptive algorithm that will smooth out the change in balance at each step.

 https://openai.com/blog/openai-baselines-ppo/